tienv1per/custom_rasa_chatbot/README.md

 ```console
 python3 train.py
 ```
-This will dump `data.pth` file.
+This will dump `model.pth` file.
 And then run
 ```console
 python3 chat.py
 ```